Borago: Uses

 Borago officinalis is used medicinally, in companion planting, in cooking, and as an oilseed.
 Cooked stalks are sometimes eaten as a vegetable.
 The large, hairy leaves taste mildly of cucumber, and star-shaped purple-blue flowers are prized for their flavour.
 The leaves are often added to teas and salads, and the flowers have been added to wine (Borage has had a reputation to give one courage since Roman times).
 The flowers are highly attractive to bees.
 The hairs covering the plant are said to repel herbivores.

 Description

 Borages are annual or perennial herbaceous plants with alternate leaves and long-stalked flowers.
-The inflorescences are branched scorpioid cymes, i.e. subsequent flowers are oriented in a curve, as in the tail of the scorpion.
+The inflorescences are branched scorpioid cymes, i.e. subsequent flowers are orientated in a spiral, analogous to the tail of the scorpion.

-The flowers are star-shaped wheel or bell-shaped; nectar is dispersed through a cone-shaped structure.
-They are pollinated by bees.

-The corolla is blue, pink, or white.
-Corollas are rotate with five petals.
-The corolla tube is short or nonexistent.
+The corolla is blue or rarely white.
+Corollas are actinomorphic (star-shaped) with five petals.
+The corolla tube is short.
 Throat scales are short, hairless, and emarginated, i.e. with a nick or notch at the apex, standing out from the crown.

 The stamens are inserted near the base of the corolla.
-The anthers are mucronate, with long, pointed appendages, and are upright.
-The stamens protrude through the throat scales to nearly the bottom of the crown.
-The stamens are at the top of a long, narrow appendage.
-The appendix is a long, narrow apex.
-Styles are whole filiform to the base ovarium.
-The style does not extend beyond the scales of the throat and a capitate stigma.
+The anthers are mucronate, with long, pointed appendages, and upright.
+The stamens protrude through the throat scales The style and capitate stigma do not extend beyond the scales of the throat.

-The fruits are small obovate achenes with a thick, ring-shaped collar at the base.
+The fruits are obovate nutlets, 7-10mm, with a thick, ring-shaped collar at the base.
 Seeds are dispersed by ants.